Skip to main content

 CopilotKiloMigration note

-Inline suggestionsKilo AutocompleteGood daily replacement.
-Disable Copilot inline suggestions if Kilo will own completions.
+Inline suggestionsKilo AutocompleteDirect replacement.
+Disable Copilot inline suggestions to avoid conflicts.

 Personal instructionsGlobal Kilo settings / global agentsKeep team logic in repo; keep personal preferences global.